 Notification will be made via e-mail and will include the invoice and/or a link to an online renewal application.

-Payment for renewal can be made online, over the telephone, via cheque or money transfer.
+Payment for renewal can be made online, via cheque or by bank transfer.

-It is the member’s responsibility to ensure that Britcham is notified of any change in contact details for the ‘primary member’ of the Member Company or organisation.
+It is the member organisation’s responsibility to ensure that the Chamber is notified of any change in contact details for the ‘primary member’ of the Member Company or organisation.

-Should we receive no formal termination or renewal payment during this period, we will assume that membership is no longer required.
+Should we receive no formal termination or renewal payment during the renewal period, we will assume that membership is no longer required.